In Genesis Rabbah we read:

 Truly, we have no time to mourn.
 The clock is ticking, mankind is losing its way and working toward the Holy Temple, not just a building, but a reality within which G-d will dwell and bless all mankind, is the order of the day.

-This week the world saw for the first time photographs taken from the Webb telescope from somewhere in deep space, revealing stars and galaxies that have never before been seen, revealing the immense canvas of G-d’s creation, the stunning and sublime beauty of the work of His hand.
+We have been privileged to see beautiful photographs taken from the Webb telescope from somewhere in deep space, revealing stars and galaxies that have never before been seen, unveiling before us the immense canvas of G-d’s creation, the stunning and sublime beauty of the work of His hand.

 But right here on earth, in the heart of the human soul, we have the ability to reveal a beauty unequaled in all G-d’s kingdom.